Governors at Hall School Wimbledon

-- Vivianne Thompson – Early Years, Safeguarding, Compliance, Inspection, SEND
+Vivianne Thompson – Director of Early Years, Governor

 Any parent or member of staff may contact a governor directly.
 The Governing Body meets termly to review the school’s progress, but will also visit the school on other occasions to observe, advise and offer support.

 Gordon Milne, Chair of Governors

 I have worked in independent schools for the last 38 years and have taught History, English, PE and almost every other subject on the Primary curriculum at some point.
 I became a Head at the relatively young age of 32 and spent the next 27 years leading four schools in Hampshire, Yorkshire (x2), and latterly in London.
 At one time my three children were in my school and my wife was a teacher.
 I have experience of single sex and co-educational education in proprietorial, group and charitable trust owned schools.
 I have been a school governor for more than ten years and am currently Chair of Governors of a 3-11 years’ co-ed prep school.
 I mentor and appraise Head teachers, conduct inspections and advise on best practice in safeguarding and governance.
 Sport is a passion, and I play (the oldies!) and officiate county badminton for Yorkshire, where I have been Chairman of the County Association for more than ten years.
 I also sit on the Disciplinary Committee of Badminton England and I am currently the Independent Chair of a major competition review.